Realistic Optimism

 About the Author

-He is the author of Realistic Optimism: The Greatest Threat in AI Isn’t the Tech Itself – It’s How We Choose to Adopt It.
+He is the author of Realistic Optimism: The Greatest Threat in AI Isn’t the Technology – It’s How We Choose to Adopt It.

 Discover The RAPP Way™ for Responsible AI Adoption